isomerpages/ogp-sync/_for-employees/Getting onto Sync.md

 Tap on the SingPass QR code.

-**Note: Sync can only be accessed through the SingPass mobile app.
-SingPass password login is not allowed.**
+**Note: You can only login to sync with the SingPass mobile app.
+SingPass password login on web is not allowed.**

 * You may install SingPass Mobile app on:
 	* [Android](https://play.google.com/store/apps/details?id=sg.ndi.sp&hl=en-GB)